RoboCupatHomeSim/human-navigation-cloud-unity/README.md

 1. Start the Human Navigation server side on the Windows server.
 1. Start the Human Navigation client side on your local PC.
 1. Click the [Session Start] button of the Human Navigation client side.

+## Notes
+- Playback function is not yet completed in this Cloud version.
+If you want to playback, please use the normal version of Human Navigation.

 ## License